jberkenbilt/qfs/README.md

     * pull again (no changes)
   * changes
     * change a file in site1
-    * change a different files in site2
+    * change a different file in site2
       * modify a file without changing permissions
       * modify a file and change permissions
       * modify a read-only file